Particular/docs.particular.net/servicecontrol/db-compaction.md

   ![](export-database-step3.png 'width=500')
 * Wait for the export operation to complete.
   ![](export-database-step4.png)
-* Once the export operation is complete, stop ServiceControl (from the ServiceControl Management utility).
+* Once the export operation is complete, stop ServiceControl (from ServiceControl Management).

 ### Step 3: Delete the existing database